DoctorWkt/acwj/22_Design_Locals/Readme.md

    number of registers.
 We can spill a register onto the stack so that it is free to allocate.
  + We need to spill all our allocated register, and all registers with parameters, onto the stack before a function call.
-This free them up so they can be used by the called function.
+This frees them up so they can be used by the called function.

 On a function call return, we will need to unspill the registers to